fernnbr/terminetris/README.md

 # Terminetris | Terminal Edition
 *My Tetris for Terminals.
-A fully-featured Tetris game for the terminal, written in Python.
+Yah.
+Tetris game for the terminal, written in Python.
 It feels so nostalgic!*
 Oh and it uses the built-in `curses` library. ;) (and no external dependencies required.)

 *Well...I really LOVE tetris.
 That's why I created this tetris for terminal, to play when I am... bored or without internet.*